discord-net/Discord.Net/docs/guides/int_framework/intro.md

 ### JsonLocalizationManager

-`JsonLocaliationManager` uses a nested data structure similar to Discord's Application Commands schema.
+`JsonLocalizationManager` uses a nested data structure similar to Discord's Application Commands schema.
 You can get the Json schema [here](https://gist.github.com/Cenngo/d46a881de24823302f66c3c7e2f7b254). `JsonLocalizationManager` accepts a base path and a base file name and automatically discovers every resource file ( \basePath\fileName.locale.json ).
 A Json resource file should have a structure similar to:

 ```json
 {